korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/rds.md

   - DynamoDB
 - RedShift (Analytics) - Online Analytics process (OLAP)
 - ElastiCache (Memcache and Redis).
 Speed up performance of existent databases (caching in memory)
+- A 'Connection Refused' message will result if a client program attempts to connect to an RDS database using an invalid endpoint string.

 # Features to remember
 - Patching AWS instance is Amazon's responsibility, of course.